Tips to Help with Morning Sickness

 Why Morning Sickness Happens

 You may start feeling nauseous around the sixth week of your pregnancy, or typically two weeks after your first missed period.
-Key symptoms of morning sickness are vomiting and nausea during pregnancy, and Bolinjkar says more than 50 percent of pregnant women experience it, especially during their first trimester.
+Key symptoms of morning sickness are vomiting and nausea during pregnancy, especially during the first trimester.
 But despite its name, morning sickness doesn’t mean you will only feel sick in the morning.

-“Hyperemesis gravidarum happens when severe nausea and vomiting leads to dehydration or causes the woman to lose more than 5 percent of her pregnancy body weight,” Bolinjkar explains.
+“Hyperemesis gravidarum happens when severe nausea and vomiting lead to dehydration or cause the woman to lose more than 5 percent of her pregnancy body weight,” Bolinjkar explains.
 “Because of this, sometimes she may not get enough nutrients, leading to malnourishment.
 If this is the case, she may have to stay in the hospital to get fluids, medication, and rarely, a feeding tube.”

-If you’re feeling a pang of fear (and nausea) after reading that, it’s good to add that hyperemesis gravidarum typically occurs in only .5 to 2 percent of pregnancies
+If you’re feeling a pang of fear (and nausea) after reading that, it’s good to add that hyperemesis gravidarum typically occurs in only .3 to 3 percent of pregnancies.

-Because dehydration can also make nausea worse, make sure you’re drinking plenty of fluids — ideally six to eight cups of noncaffeinated fluids every day.
+• Stay Hydrated: Dehydration can worsen nausea.
+Sip on water throughout the day or try clear broths and electrolyte drinks if plain water is unappealing.
+Make sure you’re drinking plenty of fluids — ideally six to eight cups of noncaffeinated fluids every day.

-If combining OTC medications make you feel a bit uneasy, your physician can prescribe you Diclegis®, an FDA-approved prescription medication that contains both doxylamine succinate and a form of vitamin B6.
+If combining OTC medications makes you feel a bit uneasy, your doctor or midwife can prescribe you Diclegis®, an FDA-approved prescription medication that contains both doxylamine succinate and a form of vitamin B6.

 Be Mindful of Alternative Remedies